IdentityServer/Documentation/docs/overview/packaging.md

 IdentityServer consists of a number of nuget packages.

 ### Core
 Contains the core IdentityServer object model, services and server.
-Core is packaged as an OWIN module and can be hosted like this:
+Core is packaged as an OWIN component and can be hosted like this:

 ```csharp
 public class Startup